-- When leaving your vehicle, be certain your doors are locked and windows are completely rolled up. - Check your surroundings and car interior before opening your car door. - Have your keys in hand so you don't have to linger before getting in, especially at night. - Keep packages and valuables out of sight in your vehicle either under a seat, in the glove box, or in the trunk. - Never leave your vehicle running when unattended. - Drive on well-traveled and well-lit streets. - Never hitchhike, and never pick up hitchhikers. - Do not mark your key chain with your name, address and license number.
-Lost keys can lead a thief to your car or home. - If someone tries to enter your stopped vehicle, sound the horn and drive to a safe area such as a convenience store.

-- Make a copy of your insurance, vehicle identification number (VIN) and registration information. - Call ahead when driving to your home or apartment late at night and have someone watch you walk from your car to the residence. - Limit distractions such as cell phones. - Use a good U-lock to lock your bicycle.
-U-Locks are available for purchase in the Jefferson University Bookstore. - Always lock your bicycle!
-Bicycles should be locked to a fixed object and never lock it to itself.
-DO NOT secure bicycles to benches, light posts, trees, chains/ post borders, handrails, or bus shelters. - If you leave your bicycle outside, choose a well-lit, heavily traveled location. - Include your bicycle on an insurance policy. - Always wear a helmet.
+- When leaving your vehicle, be certain your doors are locked and windows are completely rolled up. - Check your surroundings and car interior before opening your car door. - Have your keys in hand when you return to your car. especially at night. - Keep packages and valuables out of sight in your vehicle either under a seat, in the glove box, or in the trunk. - Never leave your vehicle running when unattended. - Drive on well-traveled and well-lit streets. - Never hitchhike, and never pick up hitchhikers. - If someone tries to enter your stopped vehicle, sound the horn and drive to a safe area such as a convenience store. - Call ahead when driving to your home or apartment late at night and have someone watch you walk from your car to the residence. - Limit distractions such as cell phones. - Use a U-lock on your bicycle or scooter.
+U-Locks are available for purchase in the TJU Bookstore. - Always lock your bicycle to a fixed object and never lock it to itself.
+DO NOT secure bicycles to benches, light posts, trees, chains, handrails, or bus shelters. - If you leave your bicycle outside, choose a well-lit, heavily traveled location, preferably by a camera. - Include your bicycle on an insurance policy. - Always wear a helmet.
 Protect the investment YOU!